 The average pay for optometrists in the United States ranges from $59,200 to $194,100 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of optometrists is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment of optometrists is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.

 Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for more optometrists.

 Optometrists must complete a Doctor of Optometry (O.D.) degree program and obtain a license to practice in a particular state.
 O.D. programs take 4 years to complete.
 They combine classroom learning and supervised clinical experience.
 Coursework includes anatomy, physiology, biochemistry, optics, visual science, and the diagnosis and treatment of diseases and disorders of the visual system.